 As a doctor, a large part of your duties will involve problem-solving, drug calculations and perhaps clinical research, so good problem-solving skills are crucial.
-The UKCAT Quantitative Reasoning section tests these abilities using basic numerical skills to GCSE standard.
-This page provides an overview of the section, as well as our top UKCAT Quantitative Reasoning tips.
+The UCAT Quantitative Reasoning (previously UKCAT Quantitative Reasoning) section tests these abilities using basic numerical skills to GCSE standard.
+This page provides an overview of the section, as well as our top UCAT Quantitative Reasoning tips.

 In the Quantitative Reasoning section, you will encounter 9 scenarios, each with 4 questions.

 For each scenario, you are presented with data and asked to use this data to solve problems.
 This data can take the form of tables, graphs, charts, as well as two and three-dimensional shapes.
 There are five potential answers to choose from, and some of these will include ‘can’t tell’.